Kavitakundara/Upload-multiple-images-by-ajax/README.md

 # Project Title
+Submit Multiple Images by Ajax

+#Description
-This is a small Project which I created with the help of codeigniter and ajax.
+This is a small project which I created with the help of codegniter and ajax.
+You can sumit multiple images.

 ## Features